lifo101/php-daemon/README.md

   or if a fatal error occurred.
 - Built in logging.
 The `Daemon` has 3 basic logging methods: `log`, `error`, `debug`.
 All of these will write to the log file (if configured).
 If the log file is rotated, overwritten or deleted, the daemon will automatically detect this and will continue to write to the new log file.
-The `DaemonEvent::ON_LOG` allows you to register a callback to change the behavior too.
-User code can use the [LogTrait](src/Lifo/Daemon/LogTrait.php) to easily add native daemon logging to their code.
+The [DaemonEvent::ON_LOG](../../wiki/Events#on_log) event allows you to register a callback to change the behavior too.
+User code can use the [LogTrait](../../wiki/Logging) to easily add native daemon logging to their code.

 ### Credit
 The basis for this library was inspired by the [PHP-Daemon](https://github.com/shaneharter/PHP-Daemon) library